China accuses U.S. of whipping up panic over virus as stocks tumble

 WHO Director-General Tedros Adhanom Ghebreyesus, speaking in Geneva, again said travel bans were unnecessary.

-“There is no reason for measures that unnecessarily interfere with international travel and trade,” he told the WHO’s Executive Board.

-“We call on all countries to implement decisions that are evidence-based and consistent.”

-China’s delegate said the international community needed to treat the new virus outbreak objectively, fairly and not “deliberately create panic” among the general public.
+Chinese delegate Li Song said the international community needed to treat the new virus outbreak objectively, fairly and not “deliberately create panic” among the general public.

+Li said China had shared information about the virus with self-ruled Taiwan, which China claims as sovereign territory, but he criticised the Taiwanese authorities for what he described as their “lies and excuses” for not attending WHO meetings.

-China would continue to take a “responsible attitude” towards its people’s health, rigorously implement control measures and work to halt the spread of the virus, he said.
+China would continue to take a “responsible attitude” towards its people’s health, rigorously implement control measures and work to halt the spread of the virus, Li said.

-Chinese stocks closed down almost 8%, the yuan currency had its worst day since August, and Shanghai-traded commodities from oil to copper hit their maximum downward limits.

-The wipeout came even as the central bank made its biggest cash input into financial markets since 2004 - with an injection of 1.2 trillion yuan ($174 billion) of liquidity into the markets via reverse repo operations - and despite apparent regulatory moves to curb selling.

-Investors had been bracing for volatility when onshore trade in stocks, bonds, yuan and commodities resumed, following a steep global selldown on fears about the impact of the virus on the world’s second-biggest economy.
+Investors had been bracing for volatility when onshore trade in stocks, bonds, yuan and commodities resumed, following a global selldown on fears about the impact of the virus on the world’s second-biggest economy.

 Beijing also said it would help firms that produce vital goods resume work as soon as possible, state broadcaster CCTV reported.